Connecting Constructive Notions of Ordinals in Homotopy Type Theory

-\begin{theorem} The relation $<$ is extensional. \end{theorem} \begin{proof} Let $x$ and $y$ be two elements of $\brouwer$ with the same set of smaller elements.
-As in the above proof, we can consider $9$ cases.
+\begingroup \thetheorem{\ref{thm:<-extensional}} \begin{theorem}[for Brouwer trees] The relations $<$ and $\leq$ on $\brouwer$ are extensional. \end{theorem} \begin{proof} Extensionality is trivial for a reflexive and antisymmetric relation, which covers $\leq$.
+For $<$, let $x$ and $y$ be two elements of $\brouwer$ with the same set of smaller elements.
+As in the above proof, we can disregard the path constructors and get $9$ cases.
 If $x$ and $y$ are built of different constructors, it is easy to derive a contradiction.
 For example, in the case $x \equiv \blimit \, f$ and $y \equiv \bsuc \, y'$, we have $y' < y$ and thus $y' < \blimit \, f$.
 By \cref{lem:x-under-limit-means-x-under-element}, there exists an $n$ such that $y' < f \, n$, which in turn implies $y < f \, (n+1)$ and thus $y < \blimit \, f$.
-By the assumed set of smaller elements, that means we have $y < y$, contradicting wellfoundedness.
+By the assumed set of smaller elements, that means we have $y < y$, contradicting irreflexivity of $<$.

 The other interesting case, $x \equiv \blimit \, f$ and $y \equiv \blimit \, g$, is easy.
 For all $k : \N$, we have $f \, k < f \, (k+1) \leq \blimit \, f$ and thus $f \, k < \blimit \, g$; by the constructor $\llimiting$, this implies $\blimit \, f \leq \blimit \, g$.
-By the symmetric argument and by antisymmetry of $\leq$, it follows that $\blimit \, f = \blimit \, g$. \end{proof}
+By the symmetric argument and by antisymmetry of $\leq$, it follows that $\blimit \, f = \blimit \, g$. \end{proof} \endgroup